wbond/certbuilder/docs/readme.md

 # certbuilder Documentation

 *certbuilder* is a Python library for constructing X.509 certificates.
-It provides a high-level interface with knowledge of RFC5280 to produce, valid, correct certificates without terrible APIs or hunting through RFCs.
+It provides a high-level interface with knowledge of RFC 5280 to produce, valid, correct certificates without terrible APIs or hunting through RFCs.

 Since its only dependencies are the